PrismLauncher/prismlauncher.org/src/wiki/development.md

 ## Building

-If you want to build PolyMC yourself, check [Build Instructions](./builds) for build instructions.
+If you want to build PolyMC yourself, check out our [Build Instructions](./builds) page for a handy guide.

 ## Code formatting

-Just follow the existing formatting.
+Please follow the existing formatting.

-In general, in order of importance:
+In general, by order of importance:

 - Make sure your IDE is not messing up line endings or whitespace and avoid using linters.
 - Prefer readability over dogma.